 Inspired by a visit from a friend, Jackie Heffer-Cooke, Yogabuds yoga teacher in Norwich, Norfolk, writes about how to be alone with your own thoughts and how to actually find inner peace through Yoga Nidra and Antermouna meditation.

-This summer I took a trip to Turkey, just me and my 6 year old son Sam.
-We had such a wonderful time, I got to spend time with him alone, something I had never done before, plus I ejoyed some wonderfully relaxing time off in the evenings when he was tucked up in bed.
+Summer 2016 I took a trip to Turkey, just me and my then 6 year old son, Sam.
+We had such a wonderful time, I got to spend time with him alone, something I had never done before, plus I enjoyed some wonderfully relaxing time off in the evenings when he was tucked up in bed.
 When I told a friend about our recent adventure the reaction was not quite what I expected…

 She was horrified at the thought that I went my own, on a plane, to a strange country, just the two of us.
 She told me how she hated to be alone, that her thoughts drove her mad, and that she much preferred to be around people all the time, so she couldn’t be alone to think.
 My friend I describe is not a shy or retiring type, instead she appears confident, is bright and holds a job as a deputy head teacher.
 I was surprised, and somewhat saddened, by the revelation.
 On the contrary I would have thought that she would be a pretty cool head to hang around in, she is caring, and kind and cheerful.